Full or part-time cohort program

 We admit students on a rolling basis, and students can start the program during the fall or spring semesters.
 However, the program culminates with a final project that can only be completed during the summer semesters, with final presentation taking place on the last Friday of July.

-For full-time students, each semester includes 12 credit hours of coursework (four courses) and 3 credit hours of internship (one course), which are earned by providing eight hours a week worth of service to your internship.
+Full-time students take 12 credit hours of coursework (four courses) and 3 credit hours of internship (one course) each semester.
 The program concludes with two 8-week summer sessions.

 The program of studies includes: